 Colored noodles have been all over pinterest and my face book page since I follow several blogs.
-Here are 2 blogs to check out and how they used noodles to have fun:
+Here is another blog to check out and how they used noodles to have fun:

 What you need: Cooked noodles ( I use lots of oil when cooking), food coloring, bowls of water for each color you want, a strainer, and something to mix with.